Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.
+- In four games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 3-1.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on five occasions.
+- In their last 10 games with a total, the Red Sox and their opponents have combined to hit the over six times.

-- The last 10 Red Sox contests have not had a runline posted by oddsmakers.

 Red Sox Betting Records & Stats

-- The Red Sox have been underdogs in five games this season and have come away with the win one time (20%) in those contests.
+- The Red Sox have been the moneyline favorite nine total times this season.
+They've finished 5-4 in those games.

-- This season, Boston has been at least a -105 underdog on the moneyline four times, losing each of those contests.
+- Boston has gone 5-4 when it has played as moneyline favorites with odds of -120 or shorter (55.6% winning percentage).

-- Oddsmakers have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.
+- Based on this game's moneyline, the Red Sox have an implied win probability of 54.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.